-The American Institute of Certified Public Accountants prepares the CPA exam.
-The BLS reports that less than half of the individuals who sit for the exam pass all four parts of the test on the first try.
+The American Institute of Certified Public Accountants prepares the CPA exam and designs it to be a challenging barrier to career entry.
+Consequently, the BLS reports that less than half of the individuals who sit for the exam pass all four parts of the test on the first try.

 Obtaining an Entry-Level Job

-Prior to graduating, it’s a good idea for candidates to obtain an internship that will allow them to obtain experience that can be placed on a resume.
+Prior to graduating, it’s a good idea for candidates to obtain an internship that will allow them to gain experience to be placed on his or her resume.
 Candidates should create a resume as well as consider creating a professional profile on social media sites like LinkedIn.
 Such sites typically offer online job postings, which can make it much easier for candidates to apply for entry-level jobs.
-Colleges and universities also usually provide job listings and networking opportunities to assist new graduates in landing their first jobs.
+Furthermore, colleges and universities also usually provide job listings and networking opportunities to assist new graduates in landing their first jobs.

 After accountants obtain their first jobs, it’s still important to think about ways to expand one’s career opportunities.
 Ways to do this include earning a master’s degree in accounting or a certification in an accounting specialization.
-New accountants may also wish to consider beginning to prepare to take the CPA exam.
+Additionally, new accountants may wish to consider beginning to prepare to take the CPA exam.

-Obtaining advanced accounting certifications is imperative to assist individuals in becoming experts in the accounting field.
+Obtaining advanced accounting certifications is vital in order to assist individuals in becoming experts in the accounting field.
 Other possible certifications include the Certified Public Bookkeeper certification, the Certified Internal Auditor certification, Certified Information Systems Auditor, Certified Fraud Examiner, Accredited Business Accountant, and the Certified Management Accountant certification.
 There are prerequisite requirements for each designation, including career experience and education requirements.
-To maintain these designations, it’s usually necessary to meet continuing education requirements every few years.
+Hence, in order to maintain these designations, it’s usually necessary to meet continuing education requirements every few years.

-It should be kept in mind that while the accounting field is quite vast, a bachelor’s degree in business, finance, or accounting is typically required to land an accounting job.
-Some entry-level accounting jobs may not be as strict and require only an associate degree.
-Even so, to obtain a job as an accountant in a mid- to senior-level position, a graduate-level degree is usually necessary.
+It should be kept in mind that while the accounting field is vast, a bachelor’s degree in business, finance, or accounting is typically required to land an accounting job.
+However, some entry-level accounting jobs may not be as strict and require only an associate degree.
+Even so, to obtain a job as an accountant in a mid- to senior-level position, a graduate-level degree is usually necessary

 Skills Required to Be an Accountant

 To be successful as an accountant, it’s important to have more than simply the right degree or designation.
-The accounting field is best suited for persons who can process information in an analytical manner.
-It’s also important for candidates to have a high attention to detail for the purposes of reviewing records and financial statements.
-Being proficient in accounting software can also be beneficial to this career.
+Hence, the accounting field is best suited for persons who can process information in an analytical manner.
+It’s also important for candidates to have high attention to detail for the purposes of reviewing records and financial statements.
+Furthermore, being proficient in accounting software can also be beneficial to this career.
 Since accountants must report to other departments and share their analysis, it’s also important to have strong interpersonal and communication skills in this career field.